GoogleFeud/anonroom/README.md

 - Room can be deleted easily
 - Rooms automatically get deleted after 72 hours of inactivity (no messages).
 - Message history
+- If a discord webhook link is provided, all messages will also be sent via the webhook
 - Completely free and open source